slavniyteo/upgraded-octo-funicular/README.md

-you modify it: responsibilities to respect the freedom of others.
+certain responsibilities if you distribute copies of the software, or if you modify it: responsibilities to respect the freedom of others.

   For example, if you distribute copies of such a program, whether